The Complete Work of Charles Darwin Online

 Introduction Text

-Galapagos notebookA series of small notebooks that belonged to Charles Darwin are today preserved by English Heritage at Down House.
-From their content it is obvious that fourteen of them were the notebooks Darwin used on his shore excursions during the voyage of the Beagle (1831-1836).
-This is the first complete edition of these important notebooks.
-The transcriptions available here have been revised and fully edited in:
+Charles Darwin's notebooks from the voyage of the BeagleA series of small notebooks that belonged to Charles Darwin are today preserved by English Heritage at Down House.
+Fourteen of them were the notebooks Darwin used on his shore excursions during the voyage of the Beagle (1831-1836).
+This is the first complete edition of these important notebooks, thirty years in the making.
+The notebooks were also published in 2009 as a book:

-The history of the notebooks, and how they came to be preserved at Down House in 1942, is told in Barrett et al. 1987, p.
-2. They were first described by Nora Barlow in the preface to her edition of the Beagle diary (Barlow 1933) [this has been newly transcribed by Rookmaaker]; she then published fairly detailed descriptions of the notebooks, together with extensive extracts from the non-geological parts in her Charles Darwin and the Voyage of the Beagle (Barlow 1945).
-Richard Keynes has also referred to the notebooks in several of his writings on the Beagle voyage (e.g. Keynes 1988) and Nicholas and Nicholas 1989 quoted from the Sydney Notebook, and reproduced a photograph of it.
-(Nicholas and Nicholas also quoted from Chancellor’s transcription of DAR 40, which is in our opinion effectively Darwin’s ‘field notebook equivalent’ for his visit to Hobart; DAR 40 has been transcribed in full by Banks and Leaman 1999.)
-Other parts of the voyage for which field notes are in loose sheets are Chiloé (January 1835), King George's Sound (March 1836), Keeling (August 1836) and Ascension (1836), Ascension (July 1836) and Bahia (August 1836).
+Richard Keynes has also referred to the notebooks in several of his writings on the Beagle voyage (e.g. Keynes 1988) and Nicholas and Nicholas 1989/2009 quoted from the Sydney notebook, and reproduced a photograph of it.
+(Nicholas and Nicholas also quoted from Chancellor's transcription of DAR 40, which is in our opinion effectively Darwin's 'field notebook equivalent' for his visit to Hobart; DAR 40 has been transcribed in full by Banks and Leaman 1999.)
+Other parts of the voyage for which field notes are in loose sheets are Chiloé (January 1835), King George's Sound (March 1836), Keeling (August 1836), Ascension (July 1836) and Bahia (August 1836).

-Barlow's edition remains the only book length study of the field notebooks, but she herself admitted that she ignored 'as much as nine tenths' of the content.
+Barlow's edition was for many years the only book length study of the field notebooks, but she herself admitted that she ignored 'as much as nine tenths' of the content.
 In other words, Barlow understandably neglected the bulk of her grandfather's first serious (and often tough-going) geological observations and speculations, since she was writing for the general reader.
 Historians now appreciate that Darwin saw himself during, and long after, the voyage as a geologist (see Herbert 2005).
 So full publication of the field notebooks is now long overdue.

 Because there are periods in the voyage for which there is no field notebook 'coverage', Barlow believed that there were probably other field notebooks which have been lost.
 We agree with Armstrong 1985 that this is unlikely, partly because Darwin seems to have been so meticulous about looking after his manuscripts from the voyage.

 The Beagle field notebooks are usually referred to by their former Down House numbers.
 Sometimes parts of the text on their labels are used.
 However as the numbers are arbitrary and convey no useful meaning we refer to the notebooks with short names which are taken verbatim from the notebook labels by Darwin.
-We refer to them as, for example, the Falkland Notebook, following the form of reference to notebooks used in the Correspondence.
+We refer to them as, for example, the Falkland notebook, following the form of reference to notebooks used in the Correspondence.
 The table below collates our short names with the old Down House numbers and their English Heritage numbers.

 Short name